Posts Tagged ‘21CN’

 Tomorrow is another day, another blog post.
 Friday is a day off to take the kids to the Lincoln Christmas Market.
 Check it out here.
 They get hundreds of thousands of visitors each year (or so I’m told).
 We live slap bang in the middle of the action so it is difficult to ignore.
 One of the kids’ school shuts down for the duration because access to it is impossible.
 The parents run a cafe which raises around £10,000 each year for the school PTA funds.
 Thats one heck of a lot of teas and coffees at a pound each.

-21CN Testing Task
+21CN Broadband Testing Task

 Just sitting in on a BT webinar on 21CN testing.
-According to BT they are spending £150m on testing 21CN related devices and networks.
+According to BT they are spending £150m on testing 21CN broadband related devices and networks.

 The scope is a lot bigger than I had thought before I sat in on the call.
 The ADSL related bits, which is my main interest, looks as if it will largely be unproblematic.
 However when you think about it there is a huge list of equipment out there that has been plugged into the BT network over decades.
 There is bound to be a problem somewhere.